akolbo/starter-theme/README.md

 ## Other Unit Naming Conventions
 1. Flux Area (changes quickly...like an advertising section)
-1. Auxiliary (supplemental piece of info)
+1. Auxiliaries - supplemental piece of info
-1. Parallel (comparing information side-by-side)
+1. Parallel - comparing information side-by-side
-1. Side-by-side
+1. Side-by-side - comparing information side-by-side
 1. Table
-1. Tag
-1. Chime
+1. Chime Added Benefit Burst...Maybe a small circle
-1. Jot (Quick Idea)
+1. Jot - Quick Idea associated with an article or product (ex. maybe the author wanted to point out a thought like, "Made me smile")
-1. Alternative(s)
+1. concurrent-thought
+1. Alternatives - Alternative product or approach that may cover the same use case
 1. Revision
 1. Argument
-1. Roundup
+1. Roundup - A Roundup of items

-## Motif Naming Conventions
+## Motif Naming Conventions (Shaped)
 1. Skid
 1. Bar
+1. Ribbon
+1. Peg
+1. Chime/Dot
+1. Dot
+1. Tag

+## Motif Naming Conventions (Applied To a Shape)
+1. Pattern
+1. Pattern-Primary
-1. Mobile Nav Dimmer
+1. Curvy
-1. Reserved-For (maybe a motif/style div that can be reserved for a motif or background)
+1. Fluid (as in it looks like a liquid with curvy line contours)
 1. Blended (Gradient Blend)
-1. Flipped/Reversed (Reversed colors on every other item, or item specific)
-1. Fluid (as in it looks like a liquid with curvy line contours)
-1. Curvy
 1. Contoured
+1. Motifs

+## Motif Naming Conventions (Other)
+1. Reserved-For (maybe a motif/style div that can be reserved for a motif or background)

 ## State Naming Conventions
 1. Auto Morph
 1. Exit-Modal
+1. Mobile Nav Dimmer
+1. Flipped/Reversed (Reversed colors on every other item, or item specific)

 ## State Naming Conventions
 1. Characteristic(s)
-4. Structure(s)
+1. Structure(s)
-18. UX Fragment
+1. UX Fragment
 1. Experience Fragment
-20. Channel
+1. Channel
-21. Context
+1. Context